FryingDutch/DoubleDutch/README.md

 ```
 - **.crt & .key:** setting the _.crt_ and _.key_ file.
  The image expects to find a _certificate.crt_ and a _privateKey.key_ file to be found at the root ("/") of the container.
- DoubleDutch provides a template *docker-compose* file, which can be easily modified to set a custom path or filename.
+ DoubleDutch provides a template *docker-compose* file, which can be easily modified.
  ```yml
 secrets:
   key: